Along the Silk Road

 – in Uzbekistan the classic and legendary Silk Road towns of Khiva, Bukhara and Samarkand

-– driving across beautiful Kyrgystan and experiencing nomadic life at Lake Son Kul
+– driving across beautiful Kyrgyzstan and experiencing nomadic life at Lake Son Kul

 – the nature parks in Almaty Province in Kazakhstan; Altyn Emel, Charyn and Kolsai

-– wonderful empty steppe in the border area of Kyrgystan & Kazakhstan with more horses than people
+– wonderful empty steppe in the border area of Kyrgyzstan & Kazakhstan with more horses than people

-– the quiet south side of Lake Issyk Kul in Kyrgystan with a yurt camp, a canyon and swimming opportunities
+– the quiet south side of Lake Issyk Kul in Kyrgyzstan with a yurt camp, a canyon and swimming opportunities

 – during the whole tour, accommodation in cosy guesthouses, homestays and yurts

-This program visits some of the absolute highlights of the four countries, and makes good sense logistically.
-The heart of the four countries is felt; the historical treasures in Turkmenistan and Uzbekistan, the variety of landscapes and nomadic culture of Kazakhstan and Kyrgystan.
+This program visits some of the absolute highlights of the five countries, and makes good sense logistically.
+The heart of the five countries is felt; the historical treasures in Turkmenistan and Uzbekistan, the variety of landscapes and nomadic culture of Kazakhstan and Kyrgyzstan and the hospitality and rough nature of Tajikistan.
 We believe the variety of the program is what makes it stand out.

 The number of kilometers, or the number of hours, spent in a car or minibus is thereby minimized.
 The pace is high, but there are several moments included when you take an easy day.
 Finally, of course adapting the program is possible.
 Just write to us and ask.

-A 27-day tour program in Turkmenistan, Uzbekistan, Kyrgystan and Kazakhstan.
+A 29-day tour program in Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan and Kazakhstan.
 Varied and intensive.
-The journey takes you along the historic highlights of particularly Turkmenistan and Uzbekistan, and the overwhelming nature and nomadic people in Kyrgystan and Kazakhstan.
+The journey takes you along the historic highlights of particularly Turkmenistan and Uzbekistan, the overwhelming nature and nomadic people in Kyrgystan and Kazakhstan, plus the rough mountains and Persian hospitality of Tajikistan.

 You travel by 4WD, car or minibus, on foot or possibly by horse, with twice a journey by train.
 Three times you will be staying two nights in the same place, the other days just one night.